Gary Delaney: Early life

-Gary Delaney received a degree in Economics from the London School of Economics, owing to his childhood desire to be a bond trader.
+Gary Delaney received degrees in Economics and Combined Humanities from the London School of Economics, owing to his childhood desire to be a bond trader.
 He served as a sabbatical officer at the LSE's Students' Union.

 Career

-Before his comedy career, Delaney fixed photocopiers, worked at banks, and did custodian work at garages.
+Before his comedy career, Delaney fixed photocopiers, worked at banks, dressed poodles, and did custodian work at garages.

+From the early 1990s, Delaney developed his craft on the London and Midlands comedy circuits, performing at clubs including the Bearcat Comedy Club in Twickenham, where he made his first stand‑up appearance.
+In his early shows, he teamed up with Herbert Ackroyd, a sewage worker and aspiring comedian.
+Throughout the decade, he established a reputation for tightly written one‑liners and became a regular performer on the UK live circuit.
+By the early 2000s, he was also working as a comedy writer for radio, television and fellow comedians.

 He writes for Birmingham-based FM radio station Kerrang!
 105.2 and also appeared in the horror-comedy film Trash House.
 A lot of his material was allegedly plagiarised on the humour website Sickipedia.
 When Delaney complained, the site removed the material and replaced it with a notice saying "joke removed due to a copyright complaint by Gary Delaney" and a link to his website.
 He received abuse and death threats from the site's users.
 However, his actions led the website to begin to attribute authorship of the jokes appearing on its site.

 In 2003, Delaney toured the UK supporting Jerry Sadowitz, performing at venues including Manchester University and Shepherd's Bush Empire, London.
 His first Edinburgh Festival Fringe show, Purist, won generally positive reviews, including four stars from comedy website Chortle, and The Independent newspaper.
-Delaney had two of his gags included in the top ten of the third annual Dave Award for the Funniest Joke Of The Fringe, the first comedian to do so.
-Following an increased profile due to appearances on Mock the Week and Dave's One Night Stand, Delaney toured Purist in 2013.
+Delaney had two of his gags included in the top ten of the third annual Dave Award for the Funniest Joke Of The Fringe, the first comedian to do so: